Rocky5/Xbox-Softmodding-Tool/Read Me.txt

 				Flicker Filter:
 					Used to change the blur amount when using 480i and 576i video signals.

-			Enable/disable virtual EEPROM
+			Virtual EEPROM
 				Enable:
 					This option will enable the virtual eeprom.
 This will install a copy of your Xbox eeprom.bin to the HDD and use it instead of the onboard one.
 				Disable:
 					This option will disable the virtual eeprom.
 Allowing you to edit the onboard one. ( not recommended to go modifying the eeprom if you don't know what you're doing )
 				Backup EEPROM Tool:
-					This option will load my "2016 Softmod Tool Kit" and backup the eeprom.
+					This option will load my "Xbox Softmod Tool Kit" and backup the eeprom.
 You will be taken back to the NKPatcher Settings when complete.

 			Modules & Settings
 				> Modules